MillionConcepts/pdr/README.md

 quick interactive demo of functionality:
 [![Binder](https://mybinder.org/badge_logo.svg)](https://mybinder.org/v2/gh/millionconcepts/pdr/master))

-Just run `import pdr` and then `pdr.read(filename)`, where _filename_ is the full path to a data file _or_ a metadata / label file (extensions .LBL, .lbl, or .xml). `read()` will look for corresponding data or metadata files in the same path, or read metadata directly from the data file if it has an attached label.
+Just open and python shell and run `import pdr` and then `pdr.read(filename)`, where _filename_ is the full path to a data file _or_ a metadata / label file (extensions .LBL, .lbl, or .xml). `read()` will look for corresponding data or metadata files in the same path, or read metadata directly from the data file if it has an attached label.

 `read` returns a `pdr.Data` object whose attributes include all of the data and metadata.
 Data attributes take their names directly from the product's